 With no area of the country being more than 67 kilometers away from the sea – you can guess which type of food is the main contributor.
 Tourism also plays a big role.
 The local currency is the Danish Krone.

 Like Norway, Denmark is also secular and promotes religious freedom.
-Lutheranism is Denmark’s most prominent religion, followed by Protestantism, Catholicism, and Islam.
+Lutheranism is Denmark’s most followed religion, followed by Protestantism, Catholicism, and Islam.

 The country’s public holidays include Easter (the Sunday following the Paschal full moon) and Christmas (December 25).
 While Denmark’s Constitution Day (June 5) isn’t a national public holiday, it’s still celebrated and marked throughout the country.

-Bonus fact: The Kingdom of Denmark kingdom includes autonomous Greenland and the self-governing Faroe Islands.
+Bonus fact: The Kingdom of Denmark includes autonomous Greenland and the self-governing Faroe Islands.

 Sweden, officially the Kingdom of Sweden, is, like the other Scandinavian countries, a constitutional monarchy.